“WOMEN IN SUSTAINABLE BUSINESS'

 Safety in Togo

 No worries!!
-It is said that Togo is not safe due to an increase in violent crime, social unrest and politically motivated demonstrations.
+Togo is a peaceful and very safe country to visit and to volunteer.
 That is why we are here for you in Togo to protect and give you maximum security and safety.
 We take the safety and security of all our volunteers very seriously and make sure our volunteers are safe from the first day they arrive till the last day they get into the plane back home.
 You are perfectly safe in Togo volunteering with us alone or in a group.
 There are lots of fun here!

-But to be honest, Just like in Ghana, the most annoying issue will be all the unwanted attention that you will receive as a single young, white female or male traveler.
+Just like in Ghana, take note of unwanted attention that you will receive as a single young, white female or male traveler.
 A lot of this attention will be preferential, with people being extra kind or extra helpful.
 But you will also receive countless marriage proposals daily.
 Never be rude and just accept it as the playful offer that it is intended to be.
 If you are not married, you can avoid a lot of this by telling unwanted suitors about your " husband" and the "three children" you have with him.

 Working hours and reponsibilities!